delftswa2016/desosa2016/ckan/chapter.md

 #### Users, Organizations and Authorization

 As mentioned in Section [Usage Perspective](#2-usability-perspective), CKAN users are structured based on "organizations", for example Environment Agency from the UK government.
 Users within organizations can create, edit and publish datasets depending on their authorization level which can be configured by the system administrators.
 When an action is taken, the parameters passed to CKAN are validated against a schema.
-The schema contains a list of functions that will validate the value of the corresponding parameters like the existence of datasets, the user permissions, etc. These schemas are customizable by the system administrator. <div id="Figure 8">
+The schema contains a list of functions that will validate the value of the corresponding parameters like the existence of datasets, the user permissions, etc. These schemas are customizable by the system administrator. <div id="Figure8">

 ### Data Flow